-Well, it depends on where the endometrium lining has been deposited during menstruation.
+Well, it depends on where the lining (similar to the endometrium found in the uterus) has been deposited during menstruation.

 The most common symptom is pelvic pain that precedes the menses by around 1-2 days.
 The pain escalates during the menses and can persist 2-3 days after.
 When the deposits are deeply seated behind the uterus, this can lead to pain during sexual intercourse (dyspareunia).When the deposits are around the bowels and rectum, you can experience pain when passing stool.
 When the deposits are on the bladder and urethra, you will experience pain while passing urine albeit in rare cases.
 Other common causes are abnormal or heavy menstrual flow.
 Remember all this happens during menstruation, after that the pain subsides.
 It is also worthwhile to note that there are women who have endometriosis but exhibit no symptoms at all (asymptomatic endometriosis).

 What is the difference between endometriosis and painful periods?

 Endometriosis is just one of the causes of painful periods.
 Painful periods are called dysmenorrhea which can either be primary where the cause is not known or secondary where the cause is known for example endometriosis in this case.
 There are many other causes of painful periods.

 About 20-30 percent of patients who have endometriosis end up suffering from difficulty in conception.
 These deposits on the fallopian tubes and peritoneum cause adhesions hence the fallopian tubes are not free to trap the ovulated egg(ovum) leading to infertility.